Lorenz von Westenrieder: Biography and politics

 Lorenz von Westenrieder was a prominent Bavarian intellectual.
 He started his career as a professor at the Gymnasium in Landshut.
 There he taught both rhetoric and poetry until 1774 when he transferred to Munich.
 In 1776 he was the secretary for history at the Bayerischen Akademie der Wissenschaften.
 Westenrieder was, for a short time, a member of the Illuminati.
 Later, in 1799, under the rule of Maximilian IV Joseph he worked for the new revised College for Book Censorship that Maximilian von Montgelas had founded.
 Westenrieder's membership in the Illuminati may have helped his selection by Von Montgelas, a fellow Illuminatus.
 Westenrieder was one of the voices in the intellectual movement known as the Bavarian Enlightenment.
 This occurred much later than the Enlightenment that had already reached its zenith in much of Europe, and would occur in a syncopated form, first under Maximilian III Joseph in the middle of the eighteenth century, and later, during the reign of Maximilian IV Joseph 1799-1806, ending in 1817 with Montgelas's dismissal from King Maximilian I (previously Maximilian IV Joseph).

 Works

+Monument to Lorenz von Westenrieder, located on the Promenadeplatz in Munich.

 Lorenz von Westenrieder is better known as an author of German literature than a political figure.
 During his life, he wrote over thirty separate works: